sherpa/sherpa/docs/install.rst

 Interactive display and manipulation of two-dimensional images is available if the :term:`DS9` image viewer and the :term:`XPA` commands are installed.
-It is expected that any recent version of DS9 can be used.
+The minimum suggested version of DS9 is 8.7.

 Releases and version numbers
 ============================